akannangara/ProcessMiningThesis/README.md

 # ProcessMiningThesis
-Master ICT in Business and the Public Sector Thesis - Automation of Process Improvement Through Process Mining
+Master ICT in Business and the Public Sector Thesis - Automation of Process Improvement Through Process Mining.